CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

 ## Summary

-This section highlights the main points of effective Capacitor script automation discussed earlier.
+This section highlights the main points of effective React Native script automation discussed earlier.
 Successful script automation strikes a balance between structure, performance, and security.
 Streamlined practices not only improve development workflows but also enhance app stability.

 Here are the core components for achieving efficient script automation: